 "How awesome are you, Elijah!
 Whose glory is equal to yours?" —Sirach 48:4

-Promise: "Give us today our daily bread, and forgive us the wrong we have done as we forgive those who wrong us." —Mt 6:11-12
+Promise: "Forgive us the wrong we have done as we forgive those who wrong us." —Mt 6:12

 Praise: Thomas and Regina have committed to a weekly hour of adoration in front of the Blessed Sacrament to listen to God's whispering in discipling their children.

 Reference: (Presentation Ministries offers discipleship retreats from June 25 through July 25, 2004.
 Accept the challenge to move into a new "zone" as Jesus' disciple by attending a retreat this summer.
 For information or to register, call 937-587-5464 or e-mail firstname.lastname@example.org)

 Nihil Obstat: Reverend Robert A. Stricker, December 13, 2003

 Imprimatur: †Most Reverend Carl K. Moeddel, Vicar General and Auxiliary Bishop of the Archdiocese of Cincinnati, December 18, 2003